 Wilton Third-Degree Assault Lawyer

-Assault in the third-degree is the most common domestic violence assault charge.
 Assault in the third-degree is defined as intentionally causing physical injury to another person, or recklessly causes a physical injury to the other person.
 Domestic violence is any type of dispute that occurs between a person and a family member or someone that they live with, or someone that they have some type of relationship with.

 A family member is limited to what is considered immediate family members, but sometimes this can get tricky with step-parents or step-children, and those would typically be considered a family member or at least a household member.
 A household member could be anyone that the person lives with, e.g., a roommate or a parent, but basically, anyone that resides with another person in a house.
 If a person has been charged with assault in the third-degree, they should consult a skilled assault attorney.
 A Wilton third-degree assault lawyer could build a solid defense for those who have been accused.